 Sadly, it still uses 14nm technology, but the performance improvement on that older Lithography is praiseworthy.
 Certainly, a Ryzen 5 3600X or 5600G would be a better choice over it.
-Again, i5 11400 provides price to performance value if paired with a cheaper motherboard.
+Again, the i5 11400 provides price-to-performance value if paired with a cheaper motherboard.
 Additionally, there are implications for high-frequency DDR4 memory.
 Keep in mind that this processor does not support overclocking.

 10. AMD Ryzen 5 3600X